ginafish/ginafish.github.io/_posts/2024-03-26-mistakes-were-made.md

 layout: post
 title:  "Something Read: Mistakes Were Made (but not by me)"
 date:   2024-03-25 19:42:05 -0400
+categories: being-a-better-human
-categories: books something-read being-a-better-human cognitive-dissonance
+tags: books something-read being-a-better-human cognitive-dissonance
 ---

 ### Mistakes Were Made (but Not by Me) - Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts